Clarice Beckett: Death

 While painting the sea off Beaumaris during a storm in 1935, Beckett developed pneumonia and died four days later, aged 48, in a hospital at Sandringham.
 She was buried in the Cheltenham Memorial Park.
+A retrospective solo exhibition of Beckett's work was held at the Melbourne Athenaeum.
+During this time, Meldrum, despite being of the opinion that "There would never be a great woman artist", described Beckett as his most skilled pupil, saying that "she worked like a man", that she had done work "of which any nation would be proud", and that she "ranked as a great artist."

-Work and style
+Style and subject matter

 Beckett elucidated her artistic aims in what is her only known surviving written statement, published in the catalogue accompanying the sixth annual exhibition of the Twenty Melbourne Painters Society, held in 1924:

 To give a sincere and truthful representation of a portion of the beauty of Nature, and to show the charm of light and shade, which I try to give forth in correct tones so as to give as nearly as possible an exact illusion of reality.